GULibrarySandbox/ten-repo/content/10-publish.md

 {% include figure.html img="2022-11-29_14-50-46.jpg" alt="Image representing identification" caption="Use persistant identifiers to make your research discoverable" width="75%" %}

-At the end of your project, make your research data [findable, accessible, interoperable and re-useable (F.A.I.R)](https://ardc.edu.au/resource/fair-data/) by publishing it with a Persistant Identifier (PiD) such as a Digital Object Identifier (DOI).
+At the end of your project, make your research data [findable, accessible, interoperable and re-useable (F.A.I.R)](https://ardc.edu.au/resource/fair-data/) and ultimately reproducible, by publishing it with a Persistant Identifier (PiD) such as a Digital Object Identifier (DOI).

 {% capture text %}
 #### Identifiers

 An identifier is any label used to name an item (whether digital or physical).
 URLs and serial numbers are an examples of digital identifiers.

-Personal names are also identifiers, but are not necessarily unique as you may share the same name with many other researchers around the world.
+Personal names are also identifiers, but are not necessarily unique as you may share the same name with other researchers around the world.
 {% include figure.html img="Barcodes.png" alt="Serial numbers & URLS" caption="Serial numbers & URLS" width="25%" %}
 Management of these digital identifiers is NOT guaranteed: